tnichols217/notes/ARTS 302/Richard Meier.md

 ## Basic Info

 - Full name of Richard Alan Meier
-- Born October 12, 1934 in Newark, New Jersey (still alive)
+- Born October 12, 1934 in Newark, New Jersey (still alive) to a Jewish family
-- Known for modernist architecture: pure geometry, open space, and light
+- Known for modernist architecture: pure geometry, open space, the color white,and light

 ## Timeline